STAMPEDE2

 STAMPEDE2 is a set of randomised controlled trials (called comparisons) testing the addition of new treatments to standard of care (SoC):

-Treatment S: Stereotactic Ablative Body Radiotherapy (SABR): a type of radiotherapy.
+Comparison S: Stereotactic Ablative Body Radiotherapy (SABR): a type of radiotherapy.
 This comparison is testing whether giving targeted doses of radiotherapy (SABR) to the metastatic sites where the cancer has spread outside of the prostate, can control further spread of the disease and improve survival.

-Treatment P: 177Lu-PSMA-617: a nuclear medicine therapy.
+Comparison P: 177Lu-PSMA-617: a nuclear medicine therapy.
 This comparison is looking at whether using a radioactive material targeted at the surface of prostate cancer cells can control the spread of the disease and prolong survival.
 Prostate Specific Membrane Antigen-Lutetium (PSMA) is a radioactive material that is designed to target cancer cells and kill the tumour.

 Trying to find out about the original STAMPEDE trial?
 For information on STAMPEDE and previous comparison results, visit: About STAMPEDE.